Regd.No.: 126198/071/072

 What Is Included ?

-• All arrival and departure transportation airport / hotel / airport.
+• All arrival and departure transportation airport/hotel /airport.

-• Full day Sightseeing tour in kathmandu (if mentioned and added in the itinerary) or as optional.
+• Full-day Sightseeing tour in Kathmandu (if mentioned and added in the itinerary) or as optional.

 • Full board trekking on camping includes (B-L-D) on twin sharing accommodation (Single tents supplement at extra cost if required).
-Include separate kitchen unit with cook-kitchen staff accompanied by guides and porters.
+Include a separate kitchen unit with cook-kitchen staff accompanied by guides and porters.

 • Down jackets-sleeping bags (with inner linear) and comprehensive medical kits.